2023 Solar Incentives Guide for Wyoming, MI - Tax Credits & Rebates

 To more fully understand how the ITC may apply to you, reach out to your local Wyoming solar panel installation expert and request more information.

 In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
 For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
 After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
 The expansion to the program also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 More information about the new Inflation Reduction Act can be found here.
 Your local Wyoming solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it applies to you.

 Rebates, tax credits and more might be claimed at multiple levels.
 Along with federal solar incentives, there are often state and local ones as well.
 These incentives may be given out by the Michigan government, or by your county or municipality.
 Certain incentives are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Wyoming

-You can apply for solar incentives from the Michigan government and the federal government, as well as from your local utility company.
-Growing availability of solar initiatives over the last 15 years has helped increase nationwide solar energy use enormously.
-Your local Wyoming solar panel installation expert can give you more information about which incentives you should apply for, and get you on track to switch to renewable energy today.
+You can apply for solar incentives from the federal government and the Michigan government, as well as from your local utility company.
+This increase in availability of solar initiatives over the last 15 years has helped greatly increase nationwide adoption of solar energy.
+When you're ready to switch over to solar energy, calling your local Wyoming solar panel installation expert is a great first step.

 EcoWatch's Wyoming, MI Solar Incentives FAQs